• What is Copywriting?

 • Whether or not you’ve set aside tax funds (y/n)

-Using it is just a simple.
+Using it is just a simple as creating it.
 As soon as you get a client, enter the client name and short project description in the sheet.

 If you’ve agreed on a project price, you can put that in there, too—it will help keep the info handy.